 We know you sometimes have questions about TREC rules or laws related to the specific areas SES handles and we want to help.
-You may call SES directly at 512-936-3005 or you can also email your questions directly to firstname.lastname@example.org.
+You may email your questions directly to firstname.lastname@example.org or call SES directly at 512-936-3005.
+For many questions, we will ask for an email to assist in properly responding to the question.

-Where can I find an answer before calling or emailing SES with a question?
+Where can I find an answer before emailing or calling SES with a question?

 The Commission has an extensive FAQ page that answers many questions.
 You can search by category or do a word search on the webpage to find your topic.
 You can also search on our website for a relevant article or form.
 Use the “Site Search” feature that is on the top of most pages of our website.